chaitany233patil/Brainly/README.md

-# Brainly
+🧠 Brainly - The Second Brain

-Brainly-the second brain
+Your digital second brain for capturing, organizing, and retrieving knowledge effortlessly.